SCW Spotlite: Issue 57

 - Eat Calcium-rich foods with Vitamin D-containing foods, when possible.

-You can connect with me at the upcoming Atlanta MANIA®, July 21-23 at the Grand Hyatt Atlanta Buckhead.
-I’ll be presenting sessions focused on Healthy Weight, Protein, Lean Clients, and Calories & Fat Tissue.
-Get registered today starting at $119.
+I’ll be presenting sessions focused on Healthy Weight, Protein, Lean Clients, Meal Prep and Calories & Fat Tissue.

 About the Author, Sohailla Digsby, RDN, LD